-The Salt Lake City School District does not discriminate on the basis of age, color, disability, gender, gender identity, national origin, pregnancy, race, religion, or sexual orientation in its programs and activities, except where appropriate and allowed by law.
-The following person has been designated to handle inquiries and complaints regarding prohibited discrimination, harassment, and retaliation: Kathleen Christy, Assistant Superintendent, 440 East 100 South, Salt Lake City, Utah 84111, (801) 578-8251.
+No district employee or student shall be subjected to discrimination in employment or any district program or activity on the basis of age, color, disability, gender, gender identity, genetic information, national origin, pregnancy, race, religion, sexual orientation, or veteran status.
+The district is committed to providing equal access and equal opportunity in its programs, services and employment including its policies, complaint processes, program accessibility, district facility use, accommodations and other Equal Employment Opportunity matters.
+The district also provides equal access to district facilities for all youth groups listed in Title 36 of the United States Code, including scouting groups.
+The following person has been designated to handle inquiries and complaints regarding unlawful discrimination, harassment, and retaliation: Whitney Banks, Compliance and Investigations, 440 East 100 South, Salt Lake City, Utah 84111, (801) 578-8388.
 You may also contact the Office for Civil Rights, Denver, CO, (303) 844-5695.

 The Educational Equity Department is responsible for monitoring civil rights compliance in accordance with the U.S. Department of Education, (OCR) Office for Civil Rights regulations which prohibits discrimination on the basis of race, color, national origin, sex, handicap, age or religion (Title VI); on the specific basis of sex (Title IX); and (Section 504 of the Rehabilitation Act of 1973) which is designed to eliminate discrimination on the basis of handicap [disability] in any program or activity receiving Federal Financial Assistance; and (Title VII) equal employment opportunity (EEO) and fair employment practices.

 - OCR Compliance Monitoring for Title VI, Title IX, Section 504, and Title VII

 - Respond to civil rights related inquiries and alleged discrimination complaints.